MDP modeling for multi-stage stochastic programs: Policy graphs for MDPs

 We provide examples that begin to demonstrate the modeling flexibility of policy graphs. \revision{For clarity, we present minimal instances that isolate essential elements of our approach.
 These examples are not merely illustrative.
 Rather, they are canonical building blocks that recur as sub-structures in large-scale models, and the modeling insights developed here extend to those settings.}

 \begin{example}[Two-stage newsvendor] Consider a two-stage newsvendor problem.
 In the first stage, the agent decides the number of newspapers to order, which cost \$2 each.
 In the second stage, the agent observes demand~$\omega$ and can sell newspapers at a unit price of \$5.
 Excess newspapers must be disposed of at a unit cost of \$0.1.
-Figure~\ref{example-fig:two-stage} shows the graph structure and subproblems.
+Figure~\ref{example-fig:two-stage} shows the graph structure and subproblems. {The problem can also be formulated as shown in Figure~\ref{example-fig:two-stage-scenario-tree}, demonstrating how scenario trees from stochastic programming are a special case of a policy graph.}

 \end{example}